imagestream/opuntia-docs/Opuntia-manual/configuration/wired-interfaces.rst

 192.168.79.14/24 on the *Wan* interface and 2605:6000:62e0:400::1fa/128 on the *Wan_6* interface.
 Both the *Wan* and *Wan_6* interface are sharing the same Linux device in this case *eth0*.
 The *Lan* interface is configured with a static IPv4 address of 10.10.199.1/24 and the IPv6 subsystem has assigned a network range of 2605:6000:62e0:410::1/62 to this interface.
-The color coded of the devices tell you which firewall zone applies to the interface.
+The color code of the devices tell you which firewall zone applies to the interface.

 .. image:: ../manual-images/Network-Interfaces-Wan-Lan-example.png
   :width: 750